 Before we start learning some words and phrases in asking and giving directions in Cantonese, we should learn that Mandarin and Cantonese are different.
 Although Hong Kong is under the principle “One country, two systems ” of the People’s Republic of China, Hongkongers speak Cantonese and English more than Mandarin.

-If you can see, the two words are very different from each other.
+As you can see, the two words are very different from each other.
 Each character is different, and also the tones in spoken language are also different.
 There’s a big difference between Mandarin and Cantonese.
-If you want to do your readings, check out this blog.

 Asking/Giving Directions In Cantonese Language

 Did you know that Hong Kong is one of the safest cities to travel to using public transportation?
 Whether you’re taking the MTR, taxi, bus, or tram, you can jump in for a long ride while enjoying the outside view with nice music from your audio player.
 But, what if you got lost?
 Have you missed your station?
 It is pretty daunting, especially if you don’t know how to speak Cantonese.

 So, in this part of the lesson, I will introduce to you some essential words and phrases used in asking and giving directions in Cantonese.